michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 - tax
 ---

-Checklist ['tʃeklist]: n. a list of items (names or tasks etc.) to be checked or consulted.
+**Checklist ['tʃeklist]**: n. a list of items (names or tasks etc.) to be checked or consulted.

+- You do not need to answer questions that not applicable to you.
+- You do not need to answer questions if already covered by tax documents.
+- Please do highlight information you do not want me to miss.
+- Please do indicate your spreadsheet contains multiple tabs, example: check_list_info (multiple tabs).xls.
+- Please try to avoid but do indicate when a file contains multiple facts, example: all_1099_forms (multiple docs).pdf.
+- Please do not imbed tax documents in the checklist info doc.
+- If you have a passworded doc, please either to follow the instructions [here](http://localhost:4000/cat/prose/2023/04/29/rm-passwd.html){:target="_blank"}
+to remove the password, or put the password in the file.
+Google drive already provides security.
+- Please do not use file name start with a dash (_) which is my indication that the file has been read and processed (LOL).

-You do not need to answer every question but just provide tax documents applicable to you, additionally provide basic info not covered by tax documents.
-You can create a Google doc after you enter your link by clicking "+ New", or create your own simple word or text document and upload it along with tax documents.
-Please do not imbed tax documents in the checklist info doc.
+You can create a Google doc or Google sheets after you enter your link by clicking "+ New", or create your own simple word or text document and upload it along with tax documents.

-### New in 2023
+### New in 2023.

 - VA residents only: 2023 tax rebate received ($200/$400)?
 Not sure, please lookup [here](https://www.individual.tax.virginia.gov/IOP/#/rebate/rebateStatus).

+### Frequently forgotten items.

+These items can help you if provided or hurt you if omitted.
+Highlights here, detailed in the text body below.

+- Car taxes (CA, MA, VA, WA).
+- Mortgage principal paid for loans more than 750K.
+- E*Trade supplemental info.
+- State 529 for your children (3 pieces of info).
+- Dependent care expenses (5 pieces of info).
+- "Backdoor" Roth IRA conversion (4 pieces of info).
+- Closing doc when you buy, sell, or refinance a home.
+- F-1/OPT student visa history.

 ### Are you a resident or nonresident?